 IMS Career Development Award

-Goal: To foster the development of an academic career of young scientists pursuing research in the field of plasma cell disorders and to promote the development of the next generation of leaders in this field.
+Goal: To promote the development of the next generation of leaders in the field of plasma cell disorders.
 This award will also encourage interaction between institutions to enhance collaborative research.

-Budget: The grant will be an award of up to $75,000 dollars including maximal allowable institutional overhead of 8%.
+Budget: The grant will be an award of up to $75,000 USD including maximal allowable institutional overhead of 8%.
 This may include 1 year of salary support for the grantee, budget for visa status adjustment and travel allowance.
 The grantee should have a letter of support from an identified mentor willing to host the applicant for the period of the award.
 It is expected that the hosting laboratory will cover expenses for research consumables, equipment, and animal costs, if proposed.
 The applicant, if funded, will also receive a complementary IMS membership for 1 year.

 Application format: The research proposal should be total of 5 pages including figures but not including references and should include the following details: Use 0.5 inch margins, single-spaced, Arial 11 font